AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-text-string-localization.md

 Text string localization allows image catalogs to contain multiple locale-specific representations for the same string value.

- The server returns to the client the representation matching the locale specified with `locale=`, thereby avoiding client-side localization and allowing applications to switch locales simply by sending the appropriate `locale=` value with the IS text requests.
+ The server returns to the client the representation matching the locale specified with `locale=`, avoiding client-side localization, and allowing applications to switch locales simply by sending the appropriate `locale=` value with the IS text requests.

 ## Scope {#section-a03f48e3bc0e4ab281909a2bd441a3c2}